 - If you do not have a basemap layer, new elevation layers will automatically take on the tiling scheme of any existing web elevation layers or web tile layers in the scene.

-- If you do not have any existing cached web layers, a new tiling scheme will automatically be created that matches the scene's projection.
+- If you do not have any existing cached web layers, a new tiling scheme will automatically be generated that matches the scene's projection.
 This can be overridden with a tiling scheme file that matches the coordinate system of your scene.

 Any existing web tile layers should also use the same tiling scheme as the basemap.
 All new web tile layers will automatically use the tiling scheme of the basemap if present.